Proud to be an Eco-friendly Small Business!

 Everywhere you look, there are signs of humans.
-From a young age, we are encouraged to purchase based on brand name and excess wants rather than need.
+From a young age, we are encouraged to purchase based on brand name and excess wants rather than needs.
 To replace what is old or broken rather than to repair has become an unfortunate reality.
 As a result of substantial waste, our landfills are rapidly filled over-capacity.
 I feel it's important to be aware of our individual environmental impact and to take steps to decrease that impact.

 I strive to maintain green initiatives in my personal life and as a business, to help ensure my favorite subject (nature) is around for future generations.
 I searched for the highest quality, Eco-friendly labs and vendors for my tangible options.
 I allow clients to order only what they want as needed rather than to create wasteful packages or require a minimum purchase.
 My children are being raised to respect nature.
-When exploring, we collect trash from creeks and trails for recycling.
-My family and I often volunteer for local trash cleanups and events that benefit nature.
+When exploring, we collect trash from creeks and trails for recycling and volunteer for local trash cleanups and events that benefit nature.
 One of our favorite events is Barren River Lake's Annual Trashmaster's Classic.

 Donate to help plant trees in areas with a desperate need for reforestation.
 Trees provide beautiful habitats and natural areas for hiking and local tourism and most of all: life-sustaining oxygen.
 EVERY DOLLAR DONATED = ONE TREE PLANTED!
 Donate as little or as much as you want.